 Inside, everything has of course been renovated but kept the same way it used to be.
 All the old lighting, wind and stormy sea effects were just the way they had been from the beginning of the theater.
 The 18th century-style sets made you feel as if you had gone back a couple of hundred years in history.

-Arne was so anxious to finish this precious little book in memory of his mentor and friend, Agne Beijer, that when he was 75 and the book was finished he said ‘Now I can die because I’ve done the last proofreading of Agne’s book’.
-He lived four more years and he was pleased to know how much I appreciated his booklet.
+Arne was so anxious to finish this precious little book in memory of his mentor and friend, Agne Beijer, that when he was 75 and the book was finished he said “Now I can die because I’ve done the last proofreading of Agne’s book”.
+But I am repeating myself, since I am so very moved by Arne’s extraordinary contribution to the memory of professor Agne Beijer.
+I am so very imporessed by Arne’s remarkable style of writing and his magnificent tribute to the memory of his great friend.
+Arne was indeed pleased to know how very much I appreciated his precious booklet.

 - AGNE BEIJER — En minnesteckning — Av Arnbe Lydén Utgiven av Föreningen Drottningholmsteaterns Vänner (AGNE BEIJER — In memoriam — By Arne Lydén — Published by The Association ‘”Fiends of Drottningholm Theater” ↩